jimmoffitt/developer_advocate.blog/introToTweetJSON.md

 ## Introduction to Tweet JSON

 All Twitter APIs that return Tweets provide that data encoded using JavaScript Object Notation (JSON).
-This notation is based on key-value pairs, with named attributes and associated values.
+JSON is based on key-value pairs, with named attributes and associated values.
 These attributes are used to describe objects.
 At Twitter we serve many objects as JSON, including Tweets, Users, and Location Metadata.
 These objects all encapsulate core attributes that describe the object.
 Each Tweet has an author, a message, a unique ID, a timestamp of when it was posted, and sometimes geo metdata shared by the user.
 Each User has a Twitter name, an ID, a number of followers, and most often an account bio.
 With each Tweet we also package up an 'entities' object, which is an array of common Tweet contents such as hashtags, mmentions, media, and links.
 If there are links, the JSON payload can also provide metadata such as the fully unwound URL and the webpage's title.

 https://twitter.com/TwitterDev/status/850006245121695744